nhz2/XYZgeomag/README.md

 `python wmmcodeupdate.py -f WMM2015.COF -f WMM2015v2.COF -o ../geomag.hpp -n 12` from the `test_codegen` directory.

 In this example, `WMM2015.COF` and `WMM2015v2.COF` are the `.COF` files to use in `geomag.hpp`.

+## Run Tests

+In the `test_codegen` directory.

+Compile `geomag_test.cpp` for example with the command `g++ geomag_test.cpp -std=c++14`

+Run the tests for example with the command `./a.out`

+To add new models to the test update `wmmtestgen.py` and run it.

+## References

+Using spherical harmonics algorithm, described in sections 3.2.4 and 3.2.5:

+  Satellite Orbits Models, Methods and Applications,
+    by Oliver Montenbruck and Eberhard Gill 2000

+Using coefficients and test points from:

+Chulliat, A., W. Brown, P. Alken, S. Macmillan, M. Nair, C. Beggan, A. Woods, B. Hamilton, B. Meyer and R. Redmon, 2019, Out-of-Cycle Update of the US/UK World Magnetic Model for 2015-2020: Technical Note, National Centers for Environmental Information, NOAA. doi: 10.25921/xhr3-0t19.

+Chulliat, A., S. Macmillan, P. Alken, C. Beggan, M. Nair, B. Hamilton, A. Woods, V. Ridley, S. Maus and A. Thomson, 2015.
+The US/UK World Magnetic Model for 2015-2020: Technical Report, NOAA National Geophysical Data Center, Boulder, CO, doi: 10.7289/V5TB14V7.